BlueMona/peerio-client-mobile/README.md

 ## To run

+`gulp serve` runs a webserver on localhost:3000 -- you'll need to open www/index.html to use the app.

 In order to use the ios emulator you may have to `npm install ios-sim`.
 You will also need the Android SDK with platform tools and build tools.

 `gulp run-android`